Xhynk/redbrick-digital-core/readme.txt

 "**I don't see the shortcode button or widget, where are they?**"

-Make sure you've put your Review Engine URL into the *RBD Core* admin page!
+Make sure you've put a Review Engine URL into the *RBD Core* admin page!

 == Changelog ==

+= 0.9.4 =
+* Finalized removal of Schema to comply with Google's standards.
+* Enabled Gravatars on reviews by default, if applicable.
+* Added the started phase of a HIPAA Compliant mode.
+This mode forcefully removes Gravatars and replaces names with "Anonymous" and includes a simple pop-up on hover explaining it's for HIPAA Compliance.

+= 0.9.3.3 =
+* Minor modifications to layouts.
+* Removed Schema to comply with Google's new standards of marking up Third Party Reviews.

 = 0.9.3.2 =
 * Changed Box-Sizing to allow proper column layouts in Cutestrap.